Victordaz07/FamilyDash/README.md

 **Made with ❤️ for families everywhere**

-*FamilyDash v1.3.0 - Building the future of family management*
+_FamilyDash v1.4.0 - Building the future of family management_